pirsch-analytics/docs/docs/advanced/file-downloads.md

 The script will also track outbound links by default.
 If you don't want this behaviour, you can disable it by adding the `data-disable-outbound-links` parameter.

+The event will be tracked as non-interactive.
+This means that the sessions will continue to be counted as bounced.

 A lot of file formats will be tracked by default, but you can extend it by adding the `data-download-extensions` parameter.
 Here is an example on how you would add `.tar` and `.ttf` files.

 ```html